 Ideally you want the center to reach rare (around 125 degrees).
 This will give your piece of flank the entire temperature spectrum with the ends being well done.

-The grain on this piece of beef runs from end to end so, when serving flank steak you want to slice it thin.
+The grain on this piece of beef runs from end to end.
+When serving flank steak you want to slice it thin and at an angle.
 The thicker the slice the tougher it will be to chew.
 This cut will end up being a little tougher than a real tender steak but the flavor is worth the off-set.

 aka Sultan of Sizzle